jotaleno/dotfiles/README.md

 # Instructions

-Make sure to have Python and Ansible installed.
+Make sure to have Python and Ansible installed. (pip pinstall ansible argcomplete)

 Edit the `ansible/hosts.yml` file to point to the correct dotfiles repository path and host user name.